The Bankrate promise

 An appraiser’s observations will generally be limited to readily observable conditions and are not the same as the comprehensive inspection performed by a licensed home inspector during the homebuying process.

-“FHA appraisers are required to make sure the property is functional,” explains Ralph DiBugnara, president of Home Qualified.
+“FHA appraisers are required to make sure the property is functional,” says Ralph DiBugnara, president of Home Qualified.
 “So, that means things like the electric and utilities work properly.
 They are also focused on the health and safety of the home — for example, stair railings are secure and functional, stairs and outside walkways are not cracked or dangerous.
 They are also going to make sure there’s no chipped or damaged paint that contains lead.
 All windows and doors must have safety releases and open properly.”

-FHA appraisal requirements
+FHA appraisal guidelines

 HUD’s Single-Family Housing Policy Handbook, which is not easy reading for the average homebuyer, details a long list of conditions that will be reviewed as part of the appraisal process.